-EAP Students whose cumulative grade point average (GPA) falls below 2.0 at the end of any academic term will be placed on academic probation.
+EAP Students whose cumulative grade point average (GPA) falls below 1.75 at the end of any academic term will be placed on academic probation.
+Academic Probation is reported on official transcripts.
+Students will be placed on Academic Probation during their enrollment at SFBC&TS for the following semester.
 Periodic meetings with the academic advisors are mandatory while remedying the situation.
 Tutorial services are available for all students upon formal request.